 Q: Can I wait until you find a tenant to provide notice?

-A: No. We won’t initiate any efforts to locate a replacement tenant until/unless we have written notice to vacate with a move-out date.
-Understand that we don’t even have the legal right to promise the property to a new tenant if we haven’t received written notice from you, so your status is either one of 100% staying, or 100% leaving.
-There is no “maybe” or in between allowed.
-And we can’t market a property without a defined availability date for move-in.
+A: No. We won’t initiate any efforts to locate a replacement tenant until/unless we have written notice to vacate with a move-out date and payment of your reletting fee.
+Understand that we don’t even have the legal right to promise the property to a new tenant if we haven’t received written notice from you, so your status is either one of 100% staying, or 100% leaving – there is no “maybe” or in between status that can be accommodated.
+We can’t market a property without a defined availability date for move-in.